North Korea Nuclear Threat Evolving: Time To Effectively React Diminishing, Warns Top US General

 “Right now… he [Kim Jong-Un] can’t reach our homeland, but I am confident, should he do that,” she assured the senators.

-Robinson’s written testimony comes a day after Pyongyang fired off yet another ballistic missile, this one splashing harmlessly into the Sea of Japan after flying roughly 60 kilometers (over 37 miles) before reportedly suffering an in-flight malfunction, according to White House officials (per Reuters).
+Robinson’s written testimony comes a day after Pyongyang fired off yet another ballistic missile, with this one splashing harmlessly into the Sea of Japan after flying roughly 60 kilometers (over 37 miles) before reportedly suffering an in-flight malfunction, according to White House officials (per Reuters).
 A string of missile launches that also landed in the Sea of Japan in March has prompted a group of influential Japanese politicians to push for an alteration of the island nation’s constitution so that it can deal with the North Korean threat preemptively.
-(Japan’s current constitution only allows for the nation to assume a defensive, retaliatory role with regard to aggressive military actions.)
+Japan’s current constitution only allows for the nation to assume a defensive, retaliatory role with regard to aggressive military actions.

 The missile, a liquid-fueled Scud, was a KN-15 medium-range ballistic missile.
 Liquid-fueled missiles are less sophisticated than the solid-fuel missiles used by many of the world’s military powers, being more difficult to prepare to launch and harder to transport.